 The pre-lien notice goes by several names in the Texas construction industry.
 Although most commonly referred to as a pre-lien notice, it is also referred to as a Notice of Intent to Lien, a Second Month Notice Letter, a Third Month Notice Letter, a Pre-lien Notice, or simply a Notice Letter.
-The pre-lien notice letter alerts the general contractor and property owner that a subcontractor, sub-subcontractor, or material supplier is not being paid for work performed.
+The pre-lien notice letter alerts the general contractor and property owner that a subcontractor, sub-subcontractor, licensed design professional, or material supplier is not being paid for work performed.

 Although it is essential when a subcontractor is filing a mechanics lien, sending a pre-lien notice does not mean a mechanics lien has to be filed.
 Sending the pre-lien notice letter is often enough to prompt payment and resolve the issue.
 In other words, you might only have to send a pre-lien notice letter to get paid.

 Subcontractors, sub-subcontractors, licensed design professionals, and material suppliers are required to send a pre-lien notice letter to the General Contractor and Property Owner to rightfully file a mechanics lien.
 Although General Contractors can also send a pre-lien notice letter to a property owner, they are not required to.

 So, if your invoices on a job are going unpaid, you must be ready to act.
 We recommend that all contractors, subcontractors, design professionals and material suppliers begin a new project knowing they may have to protect their payment rights with a mechanics lien and be prepared to send a pre-lien notice letter.
 Therefore, specific information should be collected at the start of every project, which is as follows: